31st August – 3rd September 2026 | on-site

 We do not anticipate any intellectual property created as a direct result of our program.
 Furthermore, HPI does not consider use of office space and infrastructure as constituting a significant use of HPI resources with regards to IP.

-We offer few places for non-HPI students in this program.
-If you are interested please text us at e-school-program(at)hpi.de
+We offer a few places for non-HPI students in this program.
+If you are interested please message us via program(at)hpi.de

 Your application should include: